asterai-io/asterai-docs/src/overview.md

 # asterai Documentation
-This documentation book covers asterai's core features in this initial section, followed by usage guides to get started with asterai step-by-step in the next section.
+This documentation covers asterai's core features in this initial section, followed by step-by-step usage guides to get started with asterai in the next section.

 ## What is asterai?
 asterai is a Framework as a Service (FaaS) for efficiently integrating emerging AI technologies into existing applications.

-With asterai, you are able to write a few lines of TypeScript-like code (AssemblyScript), run a deployment command from your terminal and harness the raw power of LLMs integrated into your existing application.
+With asterai, you are able to write plugins with few lines of TypeScript-like code (AssemblyScript), deployed from your terminal, exposing application functionality that can be called by LLMs or other plugins.

+From within a plugin, you have access to a wide range of tools such as AI search, LLM calls, HTTP and WebSocket, and more, allowing you to seamlessly integrate an AI stack to your application.

+### What can I do with asterai?

-With asterai, you can make natural language an additional input type for your application.
+With asterai, you can:

+- make natural language an additional input type for your application
+- integrate AI search to make your app more efficient
+- efficiently build custom, reliable chatbots
+- get instant access to AI tools without worrying about infrastructure or scaling

 ### Core features
 asterai provides the following features at its core: